 The ultimate goal of a birthmark removal procedure is to either reduce the appearance of a birthmark or to remove it completely.
 Laser resurfacing treatments and light therapy (IPL) can both work efficiently to significantly fade the appearance of either vascular birthmark types, or flat, pigmented birthmarks.
 These procedures can also remove birthmarks completely, depending on the individual and the characteristics of the lesion.

 For patients with large, raised moles that are too thick to be effectively treated with laser or light therapies, surgical extraction is your best bet for having them removed permanently—with either a shave excision, punch incision, or surgical excision.
-Moles removed by either a shave excision or a punch encision have a slight chance of growing back, though moles removed by surgical excision will not.
-If your mole grows back after a shave or punch excision procedure, your doctor may recommend scheduling a surgical excision to remove it completely.
+Moles removed by either a shave excision or a punch incision have a slight chance of growing back, though moles removed by surgical excision will not.
+If your mole grows back after a shave or punches excision procedure, your doctor may recommend scheduling a surgical excision to remove it completely.

 After Treatment Care

 Once the procedure has been performed, you will need to follow the advice of your surgeon to prevent any unnecessary complications and allow your body to heal properly.